strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 * :ref:`category-app-1`
 * :ref:`category-app-2`
 * :ref:`category-app-3`
-* Out-1 - Clinical outcomes - Low intensity psychological interventions
+* :ref:`Out-1 - Clinical outcomes for Low Intensity Psychological Interventions <category-out-1-2>`
-* Out-2 - Clinical outcome - Psychological therapies delivered by mental
+* :ref:`Out-2 - Clinical outcomes for Psychological Therapies delivered by mental health professionals <category-out-1-2>`
-  health professionals
 * :ref:`category-out-3`

-**Note:** Out-1 and Out-2 reports are still to be implemented.

 The following reports are not available via the PMHC MDS as they require information that is not derived from the PMHC MDS: